wzq-hunau/zqwang.github.io/index.md

 #### Research Office of Artificial Intelligence and Intelligent Agriculture, Hunan Agricultural University-2017.09-2021.06
 Under the supervision of Prof. Yiming Chen, I am engaged in research related to deep learning and computer vision.
 My research interests are in computer vision based on deep learning, focusing on classification, detection and segmentation models therein and applying them to document image detection and analysis tasks.
 ##### Research Project
-*Research and Application of Table Detection Algorithm Based on Transformer-Excellent Graduation Thesis of Hunan Agricultural University*
+*Research and Application of Table Detection Algorithm Based on Transformer-Excellent (Graduation Thesis of Hunan Agricultural University)*

-*PDF text information structuring engine based on deep learning*
+*PDF Text Information Structuring Engine based on Deep Learning*

 #### Xiaoxiang Research Institute of Big Data-2018.09-2020.12
 Research at the intersection of computer vision and plant science under the supervision of Prof. Jun Xu and Mr. Wukun Yi, focusing on the classification of bamboo species and vine man cross-sectional images and further use of detection and segmentation algorithms to calculate morphological parameters: vascular bundles (water transport channels) and tissue ratios (support cells attached around pipes) in bamboo species.